mesoform/postgres-replication/README.md

 ## How to restore from a backup

-To restore a backup from GCS (Google Cloud Storage) set the following variables on the docker compose file (backups can be restored on a MASTER or STANDALONE instance):
+To restore a backup from GCS (Google Cloud Storage) also set the following variables on the docker compose file along with the backups ones (backups can be restored on a MASTER or STANDALONE instance):

-      - RESTORE_BACKUP=true                 # Set to true
+      - RESTORE_BACKUP=true                                     # set to true
-      - BACKUP_NAME=ab123c4d56e7-28012021   # To specify the name of the GCS backup to be restored (the name corresponds to the <container-id>-<date> -i.e: where/when- the backup was taken)
+      - BACKUP_NAME=ab123c4d56e7-28012021                       # to specify the name of the GCS backup to be restored (the name corresponds to the <container-id>-<date> -i.e: where/when- the backup was taken)
+      - STORAGE_BUCKET=gs://postgresql13/wal-g                  # to specify the GCS bucket backup location
+      - GCP_CREDENTIALS=/run/secrets/gcp_credentials            # to specify the docker secret with the service account key that has access to the GCS bucket

 The LATEST base backup available will be restored and all existing WAL archives will be applied to it.